 The physical therapist’s role is to help decrease your pain and swelling, increase your strength and range of motion, and develop a suitable

-and effective home exercise program that will reduce the overall symptoms of osteoarthritis.
+and effective home exercise program that will reduce the overall symptoms.
 The treatment plan in physical therapy might

 Strengthening, endurance, and flexibility exercises